davide-ceretti/strategypy/README.md

 NOTE: Requires https://github.com/davide-ceretti/strategypy-pygame-client to be installed and it has python/system dependencies
 * ```./play-pygame.sh```

-To run a game with a Javascript front-end:
+To run a game with a Javascript front-end on Firefox:
-NOTE: Requires https://github.com/benqus/strategypy-ui to be installed
+NOTE: Requires https://github.com/benqus/strategypy-ui and Firefox to be installed
-* ```./play-javascript.sh```
+* ```./play-firefox.sh```

 General usage: